The Ten best French Art Galleries

 Exploring the colourful weave of French art is a rewarding experience that is best experienced through its famous galleries.
 France is home to eclectic collection of art institutions that showcase nation’s modern artistic expression and history of culture, extending from grand halls of Louvre to modern areas of Centre Pompidou.
 Galleries exhibit works of art by well-known painters like Monet, Picasso, and Degas, protecting artistic traditions also giving up-and-coming artists chance to express themselves creatively.
 Explore sacred halls and immerse yourself in incomparable beauty and diversity of French art, each providing unique window into spirit of a country fashioned by centuries of creative creativity.

-It takes careful work to obtain a France visa from Delhi, but the reward of seeing France’s beautiful scenery, amazing past, and lively culture makes the effort worthwhile.
+It takes careful work to obtain a France visa, but the reward of seeing France’s beautiful scenery, amazing past, and lively culture makes the effort worthwhile.
 Every region of France, from the busy streets of Paris to the sun-kissed wines of Provence, invites with a unique beauty and attraction.
 First essential step in starting amazing adventure involves understanding complexities of visa application, from obtaining required paperwork to making appointments.
 But the prospect of enjoying French cuisine, visiting famous museums, and walking down the Seine River under the Eiffel Tower’s shadow is enough to inspire tourists from Delhi to go for their goals of living la vie française.

 Here are the ten best French Art Galleries: